erietz/vim-tsl/README.md

 as specified by the [tsl generator][tsl generator] docs.
 The language was originally described by the [Ostrand and Balcers 1988 CACM paper][o and b].

-- Files ending with the extension `*.tslspec` will automatically detected and set to a vim file type of `tslspec`.
+- Files ending with the extension `*.tslspec` will automatically be detected and set to a vim file type of `tslspec`.
-- Files ending with the extension `*.tslspec.tsl` will automatically detected and set to a vim file type of `tsl`.
+- Files ending with the extension `*.tslspec.tsl` will automatically be detected and set to a vim file type of `tsl`.

 # Installation